Suffolk officials to conduct 'cyber-checkup'

 Bellone says Suffolk County is undertaking a 'cyber checkup'

-County Executive Steve Bellone says Suffolk is the first municipality in New York state to conduct security exercise to evaluate network weaknesses and develop responses to cyberattacks.
+County Executive Steve Bellone says Suffolk is the first municipality in the state to conduct security exercise to evaluate network weaknesses and develop responses to cyberattacks.

-Suffolk has hired a New York City consulting firm to conduct a “cyber-checkup” to determine vulnerabilities in the county’s information technology network and make recommendations on how to protect the system from attacks, officials announced Monday.
+Suffolk has hired a New York City consulting firm for a “cyber-checkup” to determine vulnerabilities in the county’s information technology network and make recommendations on how to protect the system from attacks, officials said Monday.

-Suffolk is the first municipality in New York state to conduct security exercise to evaluate network weaknesses and develop responses to cyberattacks, County Executive Steve Bellone said during a news conference in Hauppauge.

-Hackers activated 196 emergency sirens in Dallas in April 2017 and a ransomware attack deleted 30 million files from the Sacramento regional transit system.

-Suffolk County has not suffered any significant breaches in its information network, but communities around the world have been threatened by cyberattacks.
-Baltimore’s 911 system was disrupted for about 17 hours in March 2018 by hackers.
-Atlanta municipal court computers were unable to retrieve files and police officers were forced to write reports and book inmates by hand after the city’s information network was attacked that same month.
+“Municipalities operate many crucial cyber control systems that are vital to the function of government, affecting everything from the water we drink to traffic signals to power plants and more,” Bellone said.
+“This thorough security assessment of our current network will serve as a ‘cyber checkup,’ helping us understand our current abilities and identifying areas that could use improvement.”

+Suffolk has not suffered any significant breaches in its information network, said Department of Information Technology Commissioner Scott Mastellon, but there have been countless attempts in recent years.
+Many, he said, may be from people trying to gain access to information without proper passwords or clearance, but others could be hostile hackers attempting to disrupt government functions.

-“There is attempts on an everyday basis as it relates to compromising the network here at the county,” said Suffolk Department of Information Technology Commissioner Scott Mastellon.
+“There is attempts on an everyday basis as it relates to compromising the network here at the county,” Mastellon said.
 “We have a number of different components, technology, appliances, people, personnel, policies and procedures that are in place to try to thwart that.
 I will tell you we have on a regular basis thwarted those types of attacks.”

+Mastellon said he is unaware of anybody who faced criminal charges for attempting to breach the county network.

+Nassau County spokesman Chris Geed said he was "not aware of the county doing anything similar at this time."

 Comments